ietf-wg-alto/draft-ietf-alto-path-vector/reviews/chair-review.md

   Thanks for the comments.
 We make it clear in the new text that the metric is hypothetical.

+  OLD:
+   The single-node ALTO topology abstraction of the network is shown in Figure 2.

+  NEW:
+   The single-node ALTO topology abstraction of the network is shown in Figure 2.
+Assume the cost map returns a hypothetical cost type representing the available bandwidth between a source and a destination.

 - S4.1, "Case 1": I don't see how the "application will obtain 150 Mbps at most."
 Consider that the bottleneck bandwidth is 100 Mbps, as that is the bandwidth of the most constrained link.
 Once traffic leaves sw5, it can get no